 - Increased productivity – You typically want to spend the bulk of your time on actual design work, not figuring out your clients’ wants and needs.
 Learning the ins and outs of a particular industry will enable you to anticipate and prevent potential problems.
 This can lead to fewer revisions, less time spent overall to achieve your final product, and happier clients.
 Additionally, you’ll likely start to build up a library of prebuilt elements and templates that will help streamline your work.

-- More effective marketing – When you focus on a particular area of web design, your website copy and elevator pitch tend to become more specific and personalized.
+- More effective marketing – When you focus on a particular area of web design, your website copy and sales pitch tend to become more specific and personalized.
 People understand immediately what you do, who your audience is, and how you can help them solve their problems.

 Together, these benefits ultimately mean more revenue for you as you take on more clients and higher-quality projects.